 On June 21, 2021, Alberta Environment and Protected Areas took a significant step towards streamlining its regulatory system with the new Digital Regulatory Assurance System (DRAS).

 DRAS will make reviewing applications more transparent and efficient while maintaining high environmental standards.

-The new system is designed to clarify environmental regulatory expectations to applicants and to support all authorization types managed by Alberta Environment and Parks under the Water Act, Environmental Protection and Enhancement Act, and the Public Lands Act.
+The new system is designed to clarify environmental regulatory expectations to applicants and to support all authorization types managed by Alberta Environment and Protected Areas under the Water Act, Environmental Protection and Enhancement Act, and the Public Lands Act.
 DRAS will be used to manage the entire lifecycle of a project from application to authorization, monitoring and compliance reporting, to remediation and closure.

-DRAS will roll out in stages throughout 2021 to 2023 and will eventually house all applications online.
+DRAS will roll out in stages throughout 2021 to 2024 and will eventually house all applications online.

 Future rollouts will include:

 - Public Lands Act dispositions for commercial and industrial activities